 With the Lightning sync engine, Hightouch computes change data capture directly in your warehouse.
 It stores previously synced data into a special schema managed by Hightouch.
 Customers with extensive datasets requiring high performance syncs typically use the Lightning sync engine.

-Hightouch recommends using the Lightning sync engine for supported sources when syncing more than one million rows of data.
+Hightouch recommends using the Lightning sync engine for supported sources when syncing more than 100 thousand rows of data.

 When first setting up one of the supported sources, Hightouch prompts you to Choose your sync engine.